1backend/1backend/server/internal/services/user/AUTH_SPIRIT.md

 are implementation details for the provider, not the identity model of 1backend.

+Contact-proof flows make registration and login deliberately symmetric.
+When OTP, OIDC, or another contact-proof method is enabled, `register` may be called multiple times and `login` may be called before an explicit registration step;
+both should succeed once ownership of the contact id is proven.
+These flows should usually generate slugs automatically so users are not forced to think about slug choice or collisions during sign-in.

 OIDC differs from this in a useful but important way: OIDC providers expose a stable `sub` claim for the provider account, and OIDC client libraries usually encourage applications to bind local users to that provider subject.
 1backend